55sa/CS506-FinalProject/README.md

 ## 3. Preliminary Data Visualizations

-We implemented `src/core_analysis.py` to generate all **15 core analytical visualizations**, corresponding to the analytical goals defined in our project plan.
+We implemented `src/core_analysis.py` to generate all **17 visualizations** (15 PNGs + 2 interactive maps), corresponding to the analytical goals defined in our project plan.

 | # | Visualization | Key Findings                                                                                                                                           |
 |--:|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|